 - It's visual.
 This image has college pride, a variety of salty and sweet treats, and a well-known logo to attract hungry college students.

 - It's relevant.
-This ad is likely only being shown to students on campus who are in their target audience.
+This ad is likely only being shown to students on campus who are in its target audience.
 It also mentions the sports game that was going on at the time, and plays to the student’s current needs: snacks and Subway sandwiches.

 - It has a clear call-to-action.
 This ad has the option to show directions, making it extremely easy for a college student on the go to follow the walking directions to this market.